All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Immune-modulating peptides include Thymosin Alpha 1, which enhances immune function by stimulating T-cell production and maturation.
 It has been used clinically in several countries for hepatitis B and C treatment and as an adjunct in cancer immunotherapy.
 LL-37 is an antimicrobial peptide that your body produces naturally as part of the innate immune response.
 Synthetic versions are being explored for chronic infections and biofilm disruption.

 Then there are the newer entries.
 PT-141 (Bremelanotide) is FDA-approved for hypoactive sexual desire disorder in women.
-Selank and Semax are nootropic peptides developed in Russia that have anxiolytic and cognitive-enhancing properties.
+Selank and Semax are nootropic peptides developed in Russia that have anxiolytic and cognitive-improving properties.
 Epithalon is a telomerase-activating peptide that some longevity researchers are excited about, though human data is still limited.

 Safety Concerns Holtorf Addresses Honestly